argentlabs/argent-contracts-starknet/docs/argent_account.md

 ## Accurate Estimates

-The argent multisig can accurate estimates for transactions with Signers that use significant resources during validations.
+The argent multisig can do accurate estimates for transactions with Signers that use significant resources during validations.
 This also supports accurate estimates for sessions.

 See [Accurate Estimates](./accurate_estimates.md) for more information.